cleverfranke/browserslist-config/README.md

 ## Supported browsers

-Some other browsers are included in the config.
+In addition to the above, some other browsers are included in the config.
 At the time of writing, the list is:

 ```txt
 and_chr 88